Chobolabs/jsbind/README.md

 jsbind can only run on a **render process** in CEF and is bound to a single CEF frame (`iframe`).
 The frame in CEF is the unit which owns a distinct JS v8 context and they can't be shared.

+The library can be bound to a single CEF frame.
+Multiple frames and contexts are currently not supported.

 #### JavaScriptCore

+The library can create a single JSC context.
+Binding to an existing context and creating multiple contexts are currently not supported.

 ## Contributing